PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 It avoid the page to load all the combinations therefore it has a huge performance improvement.

-- **A filter system to find the right combination.
-The user can filter the combinations by attributes**
+- **A filter system to help user find combinations.
+Back Office user can filter the combinations by attributes**

 It will help the user to find the right combination quickly.